Flatexdegiro

 Flatexdegiro AG is a German listed provider of financial technologies based in Frankfurt am Main and parent company of Flatexdegiro Bank AG.
-The company was founded in July 1999 and has 10 locations in Germany (Andernach, Berlin, Düsseldorf, Hamburg, Kulmbach, Leipzig, Leverkusen, Neuss, Willich, Zwickau) and one location each in Bulgaria (Sofia), Austria (Vienna) and in the Netherlands (Amsterdam).
+The company was founded in July 1999 and has 10 locations in Germany (Andernach, Berlin, Düsseldorf, Hamburg, Kulmbach, Leipzig, Leverkusen, Neuss, Willich, Zwickau) and one location each in Bulgaria (Sofia), Austria (Graz) and in the Netherlands (Amsterdam).
 At the end of 2021, the company had around 2 million customers and executed 91 million securities transactions.

 History

 Founded in 1999 as PRE.IPO AG, Flatex AG entered the market in 2006 with the online broker Flatex.
 The Kulmbacher was a co-founder of the stock market media AG and publisher of the market letter Der Aktionär Bernd Förtsch.
-In the summer of 2009, the IPO took place as Flatex AG,[2] whereby the term "flatex" is a so-called portmanteau word and is derived from the two English words flat for 'all-inclusive' and execution for 'execution/processing'.
+In the summer of 2009, the IPO took place as Flatex AG, whereby the term "flatex" is a so-called portmanteau word and is derived from the two English words flat for 'all-inclusive' and execution for 'execution/processing'.
 The customer pays a fixed amount for a securities transaction, regardless of volume.
 In 2014, Flatex AG was renamed FinTech Group AG.
 The FinTech Group was named "Bank of the Year" by the Oskar Patzelt Foundation in 2017.
 In August 2019, FinTech Group AG was renamed back to Flatex AG.